+3 sem hrs cr.
 This course is required for students whose ACT or Accuplacer scores indicate the need for learning support in mathematics and who plan to take MATH 1710 or MATH 1720.
 Topics include factoring, rational expressions, radicals, and functions and their graphs.

-Prerequisite: Exemption from or completion of ENGL 0810 and READ 0810.
+Prerequisite: Exemption from or completion of ENGL 0810 and READ 0810

-Corequisite: If a student is not eligible for collegiate mathematics, he/she must enroll in MATH 0810 - Learning Support Mathematics for Intermediate Algebra as a co-requisite with the MATH 1003 course.

-THIS COURSE DOES NOT MEET THE REQUIREMENTS FOR A COLLEGIATE LEVEL GENERAL EDUCATION MATH COURSE.
+Corequisite: If a student is not eligible for collegiate mathematics, he/she must enroll in MATH 0810 Learning Support Math for Intermediate Algebra as a co-requisite with the MATH 1003 courseTHIS COURSE DOES NOT MEET THE REQUIREMENTS FOR A COLLEGIATE LEVEL GENERAL EDUCATION MATH COURSE.
+Transfer (UT) or Non Transfer Course (UN): UN

-MATH 1010 - Mathematics for General Studies
+MATH 1010 - Math for General Studies

+3 sem hrs cr.
 This course is a study of problem solving techniques using sets and logic, algebraic reasoning, geometry, probability and statistics, and trigonometry.
 Additional topics from the history of mathematics and consumer finances are included.

-Prerequisite: Exemption from or completion of ENGL 0810 and READ 0810.
+Prerequisite: Exemption from or completion of ENGL 0810 and READ 0810

-Corequisite: If a student is not eligible for collegiate level mathematics, he/she must enroll in MATH 0101-Learning Support Mathematics for General Studies as a co-requisite with the MATH 1010 course.
+Corequisite: If a student is not eligible for collegiate level mathematics, he/she must enroll in MATH 0101 Learning Support Math for General Studies as a co-requisite with the MATH 1010 course

 A minimum grade of "C" is required in this course to meet the requirement of the AST degree.
+Transfer (UT) or Non Transfer Course (UN): UT

-MATH 1410 - Number Concepts for Elementary Education
+MATH 1410 - Number Concepts for Teachers

+3 sem hrs cr.
 This course is a conceptual approach to the study of the properties of number sets within the real number system.
 Topics include tools for problem solving, sets, functions, logic, numeration systems, properties of and operations with whole numbers, integers, rational numbers and real numbers.
-Prerequisite: Documented eligibility for collegiate mathematics; one high school credit each in algebra I, algebra II, and geometry.
-A minimum grade of "C" is required in this course the meet the requirement of the AST degree.
-(Formerly MAT 1230)
+Prerequisite: Documented eligibility for collegiate mathematics; one high school credit each in algebra I, algebra II, and geometry A minimum grade of "C" is required in this course the meet the requirement of the AST degree Formerly/Same As (Formerly MAT 1230)Transfer (UT) or Non Transfer Course (UN): UT

-MATH 1420 - Geometry for Elementary Education
+MATH 1420 - Geometry Concepts for Teachers

+3 sem hrs cr.
 Topics include measurement, congruence, similarity, and graphing; constructions, theorems, and proofs in both non-coordinate and Cartesian settings; historical development of geometry as a tool.
 Activities include creating models and manipulatives.
-Prerequisite: Documented eligibility for collegiate mathematics; one high school credit each in algebra I, algebra II, and geometry.
-A minimum grade of "C" is required in this course the meet the requirement of the AST degree.
-(Formerly MAT 1240)
+Prerequisite: Documented eligibility for collegiate mathematics; one high school credit each in algebra I, algebra II, and geometry A minimum grade of "C" is required in this course the meet the requirement of the AST degree Formerly/Same As (Formerly MAT 1240)Transfer (UT) or Non Transfer Course (UN): UT